Sponsored by: Community You Can Believe In

 For more information, including a reading guide and introduction, click here.

-Wright was named "Middle School Principal of the Year" for 2020 by the Connecticut Association of Superintendents, and Beth El Temple is excited to welcome her for this meaningful conversation.
+Wright was named "Middle School Principal of the Year" for 2020 by the Connecticut Association of Schools, and Beth El Temple is excited to welcome her for this meaningful conversation.

 Click Here to Register.